 Why Insulate? — An Introduction to Insulation

-Although insulation is an important element of building, it is often the least understood.
-Many people aren’t aware of the multiple places energy is lost in a home.
+Although insulation is an important part of every building, it is often the least understood.
+Many people aren’t aware of the many places that energy is lost in a home.
 As an Owens CorningTM Certified Energy Expert®, RWS Insulation Services understands the science behind the building envelope.
 So, you can turn to us to learn more about the benefits of insulation.

 - Increased, more consistent interior comfort all year long

 - Less wear and tear on HVAC equipment

 - Reduced noise transmission for a quieter space

 - Improved air quality

 Heat flows from higher temperature areas to lower temperature areas, creating temperature fluctuation within a space.
 Insulation wraps your home in a protective blanket, reducing heat flow in order to keep the heat out during warmer months and the heat in during cooler months.
 Insulation is an excellent noise absorber and helps to reduce sound transmission from both outside and within a home, creating a quieter space with less reverberation.
 Insulation also allows other energy-efficient components, such as air sealing, to do their job, forming a comprehensive insulating system that helps maintain consistent temperatures and moisture levels, reduce energy usage and increase monthly energy savings.

 What Is R-Value?